When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Valentina Mean?

-Due to the connection to Saint Valentine and Valentine’s Day, the name Valentina is associated with love, beauty, roses, and the color red.
+Because of its linguistic connection to Saint Valentine and Valentine’s Day, the name is also inextricably linked to the concepts of courtly love, romance, red roses, and February 14th.

 How Do I Pronounce Valentina?